-CERTIFICATE OF COMI PLETION & COMPLIAN NCE
+CERTIFICATE OF COMPLETION & COMPLIANCE

 Address of prem Address of premises on which land alteration was accomplished:

-Inspection Date(s): Pe rmit Number:
+Inspection Date( s): Pe rmit Number:

 Relative to plans prepared by: on

 I hereby certify t hat: (date)

 1. I am familiar with drainage requirement Stormwater Management Ordinance of

-2. I (or a person under my direct superviexamined the drainage permit and its consistent with as-built conditions perpermit; and conditions, as-built plans , and final drainage calculations
+2. I (or a person under my direct superviexamined the drainage permit and its consistent with as-built conditions per permit; and conditions, as-built plans , and final drainage calculations

-3. To the best of my knowledge, information, and belief, such land alteration has been performed and completed in conformity with all such drainage requirements, except
+3. To the best of my knowledge, information and completed in conformity with all

 Signature: Date:

-Typed or Printed Name: Phone: ()
+Typed or Printed Name: Phone: ( )

 (SEAL)

 Business Addres s:

-ENGINEER ENGINEER (circle one) Indiana Registration No
+ENGINEER ENGINEER (circle one)

+Indiana Registration No